2017happy2017/FYP-Microexpression-Recognition/README.md

 1. Detect emotion on each frame using DeepFace framework.
 1. Every detected emotions will be saved in a folder.

-__#There's no function to automatically detect microexpression, required manully look throught all the detect emotion to find any micro-expressions__
+__#There's no function to automatically detect micro-expressions, required manually look throught all the detect emotions images to find any micro-expressions#__